Frequently Asked Questions About Studio

 You can connect the debugger to a target process in of the following ways:

 The Studio debugger lets you step through the execution of programs running on an InterSystems IRIS server.
-These programs can include INT files, MAC files, methods within CLS files, CSP classes responding to HTTP requests, server-side methods invoked from Java or ActiveX clients, or server-hosted applications.
+These programs can include INT files, MAC files, methods within CLS files, server-side methods invoked from Java, or server-hosted applications.

 To view the INT file during debugging and to save the INT for further review later, set the Keep Generated Source Code

-option before you compile your class, located on the
+option before you compile your class.
+This option is located on the

 Set a breakpoint at the desired location in a class method (or any of the other files mentioned above) by pressing F9